UIUC-CS598HDA/UIUC-CS598HDA.github.io/instructions.md

 ## Presentations
 * Each student will lead a paper presentation at least once.
-* All students must sign up for a presentation slot.
+* All students must sign up for a presentation slot. **sign up sheet will be released in week 2**
 * 20 minutes long, typically, 15 slides per paper.
 2-3 slides on motivation and background.
 5-7 slides on core ideas of the paper.
 3-5 slides on experimental data.
 2-3 slides on your thoughts/criticisms/questions/discussion points about the paper.
 * Your presentation should be original and independent.
 You are allowed to cooperate with your partner for your session.
 * Reusing slides from someone else's presentation should be done only if it is absolutely necessary, but should be acknowledged right at the beginning of the presentation.
+* If two presenters are assigned to one presentaion, they work together.
+* Email your slides to the instructors at least 24 hours before the presentation time.
+You will receive feedback via email or in person.

 ## Research project
 * **coming soon**